 \section{Introduction}

 In a gamma-ray burst (GRB) jet, the photon mean free path is much longer than the kinetic scales of the particles in the plasma.
 This means that in the regions where the jet is optically thick, sufficiently fast shocks will be mediated by radiation \citep[e.g.,][]{BlandfordPayneI1981,BlandfordPayneII1981}.
 The photon spectrum in the downstream of a radiation-mediated shock (RMS) is different compared to the synchrotron spectrum emitted by high-energy particles accelerated in collisionless shocks \citep[see][for a recent review on RMSs]{LevinsonNakar2020}.
 In an RMS, the photons themselves dissipate the incoming particle kinetic energy, which, in the case of an at most mildly relativistic shock with upstream dimensionless specific momentum of $u_u \equiv \beta_u\gamma_u \lesssim~$a few, results in an extended power-law photon spectrum with a cutoff at high energy.
 Here, $\beta_u$ is the velocity in units $c$ of the incoming plasma as measured in the shock rest frame and $\gamma_u = (1-\beta_u^2)^{-1/2}$.
-RMS spectra resemble observed spectra from the prompt phase in GRBs \citep{Lundman2018, Ito2018, Samuelsson2022}.
+Such spectra resemble those observed in the prompt phase of GRBs \citep{Lundman2018, Ito2018, Samuelsson2022}.

 GRB prompt spectra are commonly fitted with a phenomenological cutoff power-law (CPL) function \citep[e.g.,][]{Yu2016, Yu2019, Poolakkil2021}.
-As the name suggests, the CPL function consists of a power-law segment with an exponential cutoff: $N_E \propto E^{\alpha_{\rm cpl}}e^{-E/E_c}$, where $N_E$ is the specific photon number flux, $E$ is the photon energy, $\alpha_{\rm cpl}$ is the spectral index, and $E_c$ is the cutoff energy.
-The $\alpha_{\rm cpl}$ distribution found in time-resolved analysis of GRB prompt spectra with the CPL function is a smooth distribution centered at $\alpha_{\rm cpl} \sim -0.8$ \citep[e.g.,][]{Yu2016}.
-However, several studies have found that in some bright GRBs, the behavior at low energies deviates from a single power law.
-This additional feature has been argued to be a subdominant blackbody emission or an additional break due to synchrotron emission of marginally fast cooling particles \citep[e.g.,][]{Ryde2005, Guiriec2011, Axelsson2012, Ravasio2018, Ravasio2019, Oganesyan2018, Oganesyan2019, Gompertz2022arXiv}.
+As the name suggests, the CPL function consists of a power-law segment with an exponential cutoff: $N_E \propto E^{\alpha}e^{-E/E_c}$, where $N_E$ is the specific photon number flux, $E$ is the photon energy, $\alpha$ is the spectral index, and $E_c$ is the cutoff energy.
+The $\alpha$-distribution found in time-resolved analysis of GRB prompt spectra with the CPL function is a smooth distribution centered at $\alpha \sim -0.8$ \citep[e.g.,][]{Yu2016}.